The Belleville Terminal Redevelopment Project

 Rendering of temporary terminal from Phase 1.
 Photo credit to gov.bc.ca.

 Phase 1 of the Belleville Terminal Redevelopment Project involves modifications to the wharf and the construction of a temporary terminal.
-All wharf modifications for Phase 1 are now complete, with the temporary terminal expected to finish near the end of 2024.
+All wharf modifications for Phase 1 are now complete, with the remainder of Phase 1 wrapping up in February 2025.

 The Steamship Wharf was modified and expanded to temporarily accommodate the Clipper ferry.
 Modifications to the Steamship building were made to provide a temporary administration area for U.S. Customs and Border Protection.
 Further modifications were made to the current Black Ball building to accommodate the Canadian Border Services Agency.

-The other aspect of Phase 1 includes the construction of a temporary covered walkway between the Black Ball and Steamship buildings.
-This walkway will be for Clipper passengers to walk through.
-There’s also a temporary addition to the Steamship building underway, which will act as a temporary terminal for the Clipper ferry.
+The other aspect of Phase 1 included the construction of a temporary covered walkway between the Black Ball and Steamship buildings.
+This walkway is for Clipper passengers to walk through until the new terminal is constructed.
+There was also a temporary addition to the Steamship building completed, which acts as a temporary terminal for the Clipper ferry.

 Belleville Terminal Redevelopment Phase 2

-Once the wharf modifications, building additions and temporary terminal have been completed, the Belleville Redevelopment Project will turn towards Phase 2 in 2025.
+Now that the wharf modifications, building additions and temporary terminal has been completed, the Belleville Redevelopment Project has kicked off Phase 2.

 Phase 2 will begin with the demolition of the existing Clipper terminal facilities.
 From there, the construction of the new Belleville Terminal will begin and is expected to be operational in 2028.
 As part of the new construction, the Clipper and Coho will move their operations into a new terminal building, which will be shared by the Canada Border Services Agency and U.S. Customs.
 This new terminal building will be all-electric, achieving LEED® Gold certification and meeting the Province’s Environmental Stewardship Policy standards.